- The Benefits of Climbing-Specific Training

 - Choice of

 holds : Choose someholds wide enough to hold comfortably for at least 10 seconds.
-Feel free to take the weight off with an elastic band if needed. - Exercise Execution: Do 3-5 repetitions of 10-second hangs with 1 minute of rest between each.
+Feel free to loosen with an elastic band if necessary. - Exercise Execution: Do 3 to 5 repetitions of 10-second hangs with 1 minute of rest between each.

 - Progression: Increase the hang time or decrease the size of the